se-edu/addressbook-level4/docs/DeveloperGuide.md

    2. _Integration tests_ that are checking the integration of multiple code units (those code units are assumed to be working).<br>
       e.g. `seedu.address.storage.StorageManagerTest`
-   3. Hybrids of unit and integration tests.
-These test are checking multiple code units as well as how the are connected together.<br>
+   3. _Hybrids of unit and integration tests._ These test are checking multiple code units as well as how they are connected together.<br>
       e.g. `seedu.address.logic.LogicManagerTest`

 **Headless GUI Testing** :